visika/tesi-magistrale/thesis.typ

 At each layer, many-body messages are formed using a linear combination of a tensor product basis. @batatiaDesignSpaceEquivariant2022 @darbyTensorReducedAtomicDensity2023
 This is constructed by taking tensor products of a sum of two-body permutation-invariant polynomials, expanded in a spherical basis.
 *The final output is the energy contribution of each atom to the total potential energy.*
+The MACE architecture is implemented in PyTorch and employs the e3nn library.

 === MPNN Interatomic Potentials <sec:mpnn>
 #glspl("mpnn") are a type of @gnn that parametrizes a mapping from a labeled graph to a target space, either a graph or a vector space. @batatiaMACEHigherOrder2022